 One by one, he popped the lid of the film canister back onto the container, quickly turned it upside down, and stood back.
 Within just a few seconds: POP!
 The film canister rocket launched nearly 15 feet into the air!
 Each film canister rocket launch was met with excited cheers, lots of jumping up and down, and squeals of delight.

-When we were done launching rockets we admired the colorful splatter art that the film canister rockets made on the white poster board.
-We will definitely be doing this science experiment again!
+When we were done launching our dry ice rockets we admired the colorful splatter art that the film canister rockets made on the white poster board.
+We will definitely be doing this amazing science experiment again!